 What was I thinking? - all I wanted was revenge, someone to pay for my crappy lot in life.
 For everything that should have gone my way and didn’t.
-In some strange way, I actually believed we were doing God a favor killing this Jesus.
-Someone had to pay and yesterday - it was this Jesus.
+In some strange way, I actually believed we were doing God a favour by killing this Jesus.
+Someone had to pay, and yesterday - it was this Jesus.

-But I just can’t get his words out of mind.
-In the midst of agony, jeers, insults accusations - the vitriol of my own and the collective rage and violence - he prayed for us.
-He prayed for me “Father forgive him.
+But I just can’t get his words out of my mind.
+In the midst of agony, jeers, insults, accusations - the vitriol of my own and the collective rage and violence - he prayed for us.
+He prayed for me, “Father forgive him.
 He isn’t in his right mind.
 He doesn’t get it.
 Please forgive him.”
 Over and over again.